Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Recent status of experiments

 With the COMPASS 2012 data, the spin density matrix elements (SDMEs) are determined from the angular distributions of particles produced with exclusive vector mesons~\cite{COMPASS:2020zre, COMPASS:2022xig}.
 A total of 15 unpolarized SDMEs and 8 polarized ones were extracted, which describe how the spin components of the virtual photons are transferred to the mesons created.
 These 23 SDMEs can be organized into five classes, depending on the helicity transition from $\gamma^*$ to vector meson, as shown in Fig.~\ref{fig:compass_rho_sdme} for the $\rho^0$ case as class A to class E. The GPDs that describe the helicity flip of the active quark can be related to the violation of $s$-channel helicity conservation (SCHC).
-Within SCHC, the SDMEs of classes C, D and E are all expected to be zero, and a clear violation of SDMEs in class C is shown in both cases of exclusive $\omega$ and $\rho^0$.
+Within SCHC, the SDMEs of classes C, D and E are all expected to be zero, and a clear violation of SCHC in class C is shown in both cases of exclusive $\omega$ and $\rho^0$.
 This behavior can be attributed to the presence of chiral-odd GPDs, for example, the $H_T$ and $\bar{E}_T$ as described in the GK model.
 In addition to SDME values, the asymmetry between the natural parity exchange (NPE) and the unnatural parity exchange (UPE) were studied.
 The NPE-to-UPE asymmetry for $\gamma^*_T\rightarrow V_T$ for a vector meson $V$ can be evaluated by the SDMEs, and while the dominance of NPE in the production of $\rho^0$ is suggested~\cite{COMPASS:2022xig}, NPE is comparable to UPE on average~\cite{COMPASS:2020zre} in the $\omega$ case.
-The measured dependence on different kinematic variables of the asymmetry provides further insights into the chiral-even GPDs $H$, $E$, $\tilde{H}$, and $\tilde{E}$ that are involved in either NPE or UPE.
+Furthermore, in the $\omega$ production, the dominance of UPE at small $W$ and $p_T^2$ is observed while the asymmetry shows no significant $Q^2$ dependence.
+These kinematic dependencies could serve as inputs for the modeling of chiral-even GPDs involved.

-Beyond the progress mentioned above, there are ongoing studies on the production of other mesons, such as the SDMEs of exclusive $\phi$ and the cross-section of exclusive $J/\psi$.
+Beyond the progress mentioned above, there are ongoing studies on the production of other mesons, such as the SDMEs of exclusive $\phi$ and the cross section of exclusive $J/\psi$.
 Continuing efforts are being made to include all the COMPASS data available for all the exclusive channels accessible with COMPASS.